CAC Reader Not Working on Windows 11 — Fix

 - Click Certificates.

 - In the Certificates window, click the Personal tab.
-You’ll see a list of certificates.
-If you see multiple entries with your name, or entries with expired dates, those are the problem certificates.
+If you see multiple entries with your name or entries with expired dates, those are the problem certificates.

-- Select each expired or duplicate certificate and click Remove.
-You’ll get a confirmation prompt — click Yes.
+- Select each expired or duplicate entry and click Remove.
+Confirm each prompt.

-- Also check the Other People tab and the Intermediate Certification Authorities tab for anything expired.
+- Also check the Other People tab and Intermediate Certification Authorities tab for anything expired.

 - Click Close, then OK.

 After clearing those out, insert your CAC and open a browser.
-The system should now read the certificates from the physical card rather than reaching for ghost credentials that no longer match anything.
+The system should now read certificates directly from the physical card rather than reaching for ghost credentials that no longer match anything.

-If you haven’t already installed the DoD certificate bundles, go to the DoD Cyber Exchange Public site and download the current InstallRoot package.
-As of early 2025 that’s InstallRoot 5.6.
-Run it as administrator and let it install all the root and intermediate certificates automatically.
+If you haven’t already installed the DoD certificate bundles, go to the DoD Cyber Exchange Public site and download the current InstallRoot package — as of early 2025, that’s InstallRoot 5.6.
+Run it as administrator.
+It installs all root and intermediate certificates automatically.
 Takes about two minutes.

 Windows 11 Update Issues

 This wasn’t a driver issue.
 It wasn’t a certificate issue.
-It was the update itself changing how Windows handled Kerberos smart card authentication in a way that broke compatibility with certain PKI configurations common in DoD environments.
+The update itself changed how Windows handled Kerberos smart card authentication in a way that broke compatibility with PKI configurations common in DoD environments.
+Apparently Microsoft’s internal testing didn’t catch this one before it went out.

 Checking if This Update Is the Cause